KEINOS/go-getkeypushed/README.md

 - [x] Implement basic testing
   - [ ] Cover test as much as possible
 - [x] Wating time implementaion
-  - Wait Nth seconds and return default key if wait time exceed with no user interaction) (Since v2.0)
+  - Wait Nth seconds and return default key if wait time exceed with no user interaction)